mnmnc/panoptes/README.md

 There are multiple arguments that can be used to modify the script behavior.
  - `-p --path` is accepting paths as an extension to those specified in the paths variable inside the script
  - `-v --verbose` causes script to show all files that passed the check.
 By default only failures are displayed.
  - `-d --details` causes script to show details of failures.
-Details contain hashes, dates and sizes of files.
+Details contain hashes (truncated), dates and sizes of files.
  - `-o --override` allows to force the script to override the database, saving new index as database.

 ```